Global options#

 The default behaviour is auto.

-For example the following configuration will cause poe to ignore the poetry environment (if present), and instead use the virtualenv at the given location relative to the parent directory.
+(if present), and instead use the virtualenv at the given location relative to the

 [tool.poe.executor]